emilianobonilla/slack-bot/SLACK_SETUP.md

 # Slack Bot Setup Guide

-This guide will help you configure your Slack bot from scratch to get it running in both development and production environments.
+This guide will help you configure your Slack bot from scratch to get it running with Azure Functions using HTTP endpoints.

 ## Prerequisites